shadowwwmain/NachtAuth/README.md

 Start the bot and do `/setup <oauth link>` and watch it set up the server for you!

 # That's all!
 Enjoy NachtAuth :)

+Please note that this is made for the sole purpose of showing to the public how easy it is to do this.
+I am not responsible for any malicious use of my code and do not condone it either.